andrew-vant/romtool/README.rst

     romtool dump some_game.rom moddir

-Note that you do not need to specify which rom map to use; romtool will attempt to autodetect it.
-If autodetection fails, you can force it to use a map in a particular folder by appending ``-m <mapdir>``.
-If you are developing a map of your own you will almost certainly need to do this.
+Note that you do not usually need to specify which rom map to use; romtool will attempt to autodetect it. (for the time being, detection is based on the No-Intro rom sets) If autodetection fails, you can force romtool to use a map in a particular folder by appending ``-m <mapdir>`` to the command.

 After dumping is finished, make whatever changes you want to the files in ``moddir``.
 Any spreadsheet application should do the job; I use